trek-view/basecamp/_posts/2021-10-21-adding-a-custom-nadir-to-360-video-photo.md

 ---
-date: 2021-10-21
+date: 2021-10-22
 title: "How to Add a Custom Nadir to a 360 Photo"
 description: "Programmatically add a custom branded nadir to your all your equirectangular photos using Imagemagick."
 categories: guides
 tags: [nadir, equirectangular, imagemagick]
 author_staff_member: dgreenwood
-image: /assets/images/blog/2021-10-21/example-nadir-percentage-of-pano-meta.jpeg
+image: /assets/images/blog/2021-10-22/example-nadir-percentage-of-pano-meta.jpeg
-featured_image: /assets/images/blog/2021-10-21/example-nadir-percentage-of-pano-sm.jpeg
+featured_image: /assets/images/blog/2021-10-22/example-nadir-percentage-of-pano-sm.jpeg
 layout: post
-published: false
+published: true
 ---

 **Programmatically add a custom branded nadir to your all your equirectangular photos using Imagemagick.**